srivastavashubhamji/MyDreamDiary/README.md

 # MyDreamDiary
-This is an application, aims to keep Users private notes and thoughts safe from Others using 64-bit Encryption
+This is an Terminal/Command line based Application, aimed to keep private notes, future tasks and personal messages Safe from others.